mikecinnamon/MLearning/Assignment 3.md

 ## Introduction

 This assignment is a continuation of the analysis performed in examples ML-17 and ML-19, which use the **MNIST data**.
-The examples have given you an idea about the extent to which simple machine learning models can recognize handwritten **digits**.
+These examples have given you an idea about the extent to which simple machine learning models can recognize handwritten **digits**.
 In this assignment, we explore this a bit more, trying alternative approaches.

 ## Questions